 Full spectrum care, HIV/AIDS treatment, infectious disease, public health, obstetrics

-Dr. Kent is an Associate Director and teaching faculty of the San Jose-O’Connor Hospital Family Medicine Residency Program and Medical Director of the Family Health Center.
+Dr. Kent is a teaching faculty member of the Stanford - O’Connor Hospital Family Medicine Residency Program and Medical Director of the Family Health Center.
 Before joining our faculty, Dr. Kent served as a Medical Epidemiologist with the U.S. Centers for Disease Control in Atlanta, GA where he completed a fellowship in Preventive Medicine.
 He has added certification as an HIV Specialist (2006) with the American Academy of HIV Medicine and staffs a primary care clinic for patients with HIV disease at the Santa Clara Valley Medical Center.
 He also serves as a member of the California Immunization Committee, which advises the California Department of Public Health regarding immunization policy.
 Dr. Kent received the California Academy of Family Physicians Award for Educational Excellence in 1998 and the Santa Clara County Medical Association Award for Outstanding Educator in 2009.
 Dr. Kent has special expertise in AIDS, infectious disease, public health, and obstetrics and practices full-spectrum family medicine.
 Outside of his career in medicine, Dr. Kent achieves balance in his life through spending time with his family, adventure traveling, kayaking, and regularly performing as a keyboardist.

 Michael Henehan, DO